Industries

 Learn more

 Our semi-annual outlook helps preparers in the US keep track of changes in IFRS Accounting Standards and assess their relevance.
-New in this edition, IFRS 18 and IFRS 19 have been issued, changing the presentation and disclosure landscape in 2027.
+In case you missed it, IFRS 18 and IFRS 19 were recently issued, changing the presentation and disclosure landscape in 2027.

-As anticipated, the International Accounting Standard Board (IASB®) has issued two new standards – IFRS 18 Presentation and Disclosure in Financial Statements, and IFRS 19 Subsidiaries without Public Accountability: Disclosures – which will be effective in 2027.
-Narrow-scope amendments to IFRS 9 and IFRS 7 have also been issued, effective in 2026.
-In addition, IFRS Accounting Standards preparers need to be ready to implement amendments related to income taxes, debt with covenants, sale-and-leaseback transactions, and supplier finance arrangements, all of which are effective in 2024, as well as the amendment to IAS 21, effective in 2025.
+In 2024, the International Accounting Standards Board (IASB) introduced two significant standards – IFRS 18 Presentation and Disclosure in Financial Statements, and IFRS 19 Subsidiaries without Public Accountability: Disclosures – which are effective in 2027.
+It also is about to release narrow-scope amendments to IFRS 9 for power purchase agreements, which will be effective in 2026.
+As the year draws to a close, IFRS Accounting Standards preparers must be prepared to implement amendments related to debt with covenants, sale-and-leaseback transactions, and supplier finance arrangements, all effective in 2024, as well as the amendments affecting foreign exchange translations, effective in 2025.

 Our semi-annual outlook is a quick aid to help preparers in the US keep track of coming changes to IFRS Accounting Standards and assess the relevance to their financial statements.